jackhwl/Functional_DDD/Making-Your-CSharp-Code-More-Object-Oriented/BranchingDemo/readme.md

 ## Consequences of the State Pattern
 * Class doesn't have to represent its state explicitly anymore.
 * Class doesn't have to manage state transition logic.

+* No more branching.
+* Runtime type of the state object replaces branching.
+* Dynamic dispatch used to choose one implementation or the other.

+## Advice
+* Let the class do only one thing.
+* E.g. Account only takes care of the balance
+* (a.k.a.
+Sigle Responsibility Principle - SRP)